gaizkadc/vpn-server/README.md

-# vpn-server
+# Nalej-bus
-A VPN server for the Edge Inventory
+A VPN server for the Edge Inventory.